BridgetteZagrebin/cse15l-lab-reports/lab-report-1-week-2.md

 ![WhereAmIStuff__](https://user-images.githubusercontent.com/103292060/162654668-3c9b6729-73b9-4ff3-ae81-79c4b2cfed44.PNG)

 ## Setting an SSH Key
-* This SSH key will allow you to log into a reote computer without having to type in your passowrd!
+* This SSH key will allow you to log into a remote computer without having to type in your passowrd!
 * Follow the steps bellow, make sure that you just press enter when it asks you for a passphrase!:
 ```
 # on client (your computer)